SruthiG17/Video_Game/README.md

 game  idea:
 This will be a platform game.
-Main Character: Merlin the Wizard
+Main Character: Merlin the Wizard.
 Story Plot: Merlin forgot to feed his dragon.
 Dragon is in dungeon.
 Merlin needs to collect enough pieces of gluten-free bread to keep dragon happy.